xerolinux/XeroHub/content/iso.md

 ### How can I get it?

-In order to get it, please click the button below to get redirected to the **Ko-Fi Store** page where you will be able to donate however much you want starting from $6 onwards, and you will receive a confirmation e-mail, with a link to a special directory containing the ISO and the necessary credentials to access it.
+In order to get it, please click the button below to get redirected to the **Ko-Fi Store** page where you will be able to donate however much you want starting from $6 onwards, and you will receive a confirmation e-mail, with a link to a special directory containing the ISO with the necessary credentials to access it.

 <div align="center">